iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.8.0 (251481)/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.gov.nsw.service 3 reviews"/>
 </p>

+> thuio ju<br> :date: __2021-05-13 09:35:46__

+> It works great then after a month it won't focus on code, I have uninstall the install to get it to work again??<br> :date: __2021-05-12 11:43:49__

+> Functional improvements needed * login: takes a lot longer than it should because keypad doesn't immediately pop up.
+Makes people in lines impatient, and I bet some people don't checkin because of this hassle * Manual edits for check-in Covid Safe function: occasionally I need to update my checkin/out times but I can't seem to.
+This would give more accuracy to Health contact tracers.<br> :date: __2021-05-11 04:08:27__

 > Generally ok, constant issues with covid-19 check-ins as well as inconvenient de-linking of my driver's license.<br> :date: __2021-05-08 06:14:23__

 > Gr8 app for checkin when rego due ,demerits an vouchers available etc an digital license if u forget ya wallet<br> :date: __2021-05-07 03:35:16__